 – Use sayings like “The first (number) of people to comment…” or “The first one to say “SOLD!” can purchase” to create the urgency to reply.
 I’ve found that if I simply post payment information for artworks or link to an artwork, there is less of a chance at making a sale.

 – Create rarity with limited times or limited offers: Certain prints or specials will be available from this day to that day, or for 24 hours, or until the Friday of that week.
 Something of that nature, where the special will not be available anywhere else and is not done on a REGULAR basis.
 It’s completely genuine and legitimate as a form of selling art.
 Disney does this with their classics and it has worked well for them.

-Creating urgency not only helps keep your fans’ attention but help increase engagement which in turn will help increase the exposure of that particular post across other timelines.
-More likes, comments or shares equals more exposure for that post.
+Creating urgency not only helps keep your fans’ attention but helps increase engagement which in turn will help increase the exposure of that particular post across other timelines.
+More likes, comments, or shares equals more exposure for that post.

 INVEST IN PROMOTION

 7. Advertise your page

 – I’ve found that with even the smallest investment in advertising, you can increase your fan base as well as potential sales through the use of Facebook ads.
 Really study your Facebook Insights and determine the best plan for advertising.
 Sometimes I only advertise with my spending limit at $30-50 at a time.
 Facebook offers a wonderful system that makes it simple even for the novice.
 Play around with the advertising system a few times and you will get the hang of it.
 From there, decide how much you’re willing to spend each month, every few months or year.
 Perhaps you only advertise for a week or few weeks around a special event or artwork you are working on.